 12 Must-Try Foods for Families in Munich

 I love German food, in all its porky, potato-ey spaetzle-iness.
 And since we have friends and family in Munich I’m especially partial to Bavarian German food.
-I eat my way through Munich when we visit and I know what we like, but I recently consulted with locals we know and trust to find out which foods visitors should be sure to try when they visit southern city.
+I eat my way through Munich when we visit and I know what we like.
+But I recently consulted with local Munchners we know and trust to find out which foods visitors should be sure to try when they visit southern city.

 Snacks and small meals